memo33/sc4pac-tools/api.md

 }
 ```
 The `status` field contains the local installation status if the package has been explicitly added or actually installed.

+The `stats` field is omitted when it would not differ from the ordinary, non-filtered channel stats, e.g. when `q` is empty.

 ## packages.search.id